Stephen Varble: Life

+Marie Debris

+Stephen often adopted a feminine persona by the name of Marie Debris, a play on the materials used to create his costumes.
+He did not see this as drag or "gay art", instead he saw it as a way to combat the concept of the gender binary.
+Marie Debris was Varble's alter ego and a way to break out of the traditional gender binary.
+Varble, evolved this persona into his alter ego, even though he identifies as a man, he would often dress as a woman in order demonstrate gender non conformity.
+He often spoke and wrote about having a woman's mind within a man's body.
+He often struggled with the idea of the gender binary; he found it difficult to only identify within one of two genders.
+He used his performance art in order to experience a creative form of gender expression, this helped him to explore his gender identity.
+He claimed that it was easier for him to do this as a public spectacle than it was for him to do it in his own private, personal space.

 Artistic career

 While in graduate school, Varble completed the book The Elegant Auctioneers for publication by Hill & Wang.
 The majority of the book was authored by Wesley Towner, with Varble writing the final chapters and editing of the manuscript after Towner's death in 1968.
 The book is a history of art collecting and art auctioneering in the United States from the late nineteenth-century to the 1950s and 60s.
 He also assisted the young art historian Douglas Crimp with the lighting of his first exhibition, a show of Agnes Martin's work at the School of Visual Arts in 1971.

 In the early 1970s, Varble also worked briefly for Andy Warhol's Interview magazine After receiving a grant from the City University of New York, he directed and produced the vocational film Heavy Duty: A Film Study of the Classroom Paraprofessional (1971).
 He was active as a playwright in the early 1970s, and his Delicate Champions was put on as part of an experimental series at the Forum at Lincoln Center in 1971.
 In 1973, Varble directed his play Silent Prayer at La MaMa Experimental Theatre Club in the East Village of Manhattan (14–18, 21–25 March 1973).
-The production was designed by Geoffrey Hendricks (who also played the silent "God" character in the play), with music by David Walker and lights by Laura Rambaldi.
+The production was designed by Geoffrey Hendricks (who also played the silent "God" character in the play), with music by David Walker (an abolitionist and writer who fought for freedom, education, and religion) and lights by Laura Rambaldi.
 In addition to writing and directing the play, Varble also designed the costumes for the production (with assistance from John Eric Broaddus).
 Notably, Eric Concklin, a regular at La MaMa and first director of Harvey Fierstein's Torch Song Trilogy, starred in the role of the father.